Marie Nicolas

-Marie Joséphine Nicolas (1845 – 1903) was a French painter.
+Marie Joséphine Nicolas (25 July 1845 – 1903) was a French painter.

 Nicolas was born in Villers-Cotterêts, Aisne and was also known as Marie Nicholas or Marie Joséphine Drapier.
 She was a pupil of Levasseur and Charles Joshua Chaplin and is known for portraits and genre works.
-She first showed work at the Paris Salon in 1867 and her 1882 work Father Ricard was included in the book Women Painters of the World.
+She first showed work at the Paris Salon of 1867 and her 1882 work Father Ricard was included in the book Women Painters of the World.
 Her self-portrait is preserved in the local museum of her hometown.